notyashu/Food-Journal/docs/blueprint.md

 - Clean and readable font for easy scanning of logged entries.
 - Simple and intuitive layout with clear sections for logging and history.
 - Use food-related icons for different types of entries.

-## Original User Request:
-Create a app that keep tracks of when a person eats food and when kept the food in fridge.
-They should manually mark and timing should be automatically noted.